EOGrady21/AZMP_climatology/README.md

 ## Products available

-The ‘data’ folder contains multiple stages of data for each parameter. - initial data extraction - QC’d data - filtered data - climatology data
+The ‘data’ folder contains multiple stages of data for each parameter.

+- initial data extraction

+- QC (filtered) data

+- climatology statistics

 TS climatology data (CASTS) is also available, and other data extracted from NOAA for temperature and salinity.